havardh/workflow/Readme.md

 # Workflow

-A declarative virtual windows manager with an optional React frontend.
+A declarative virtual windows manager with an optional React frontend and experimental Angular frontend.

 ## What does it do?